What is the Foundation's purpose?

 My organization has received funding for several years from the Foundation, but this year its application has been declined.
 Why?

-The Foundation considers grant requests on an individual basis
+The Foundation considers grant

-at regular meetings each year.
-Unfortunately, the Foundation does
+requests on an individual basis at regular meetings each year.

-not guarantee funding for certain organizations; each application
+Unfortunately, the Foundation does not guarantee funding for

-is treated as a new request for funding.
-Organizations are not
+certain organizations; each application is treated as a new request

 My charitable organization is not located in Missouri but a neighboring state.
 May I still apply?